-Toronto is rich in world-renowned cultural institutions, installations and events that keep locals and travelers alike entertained and endlessly curious.
+Toronto is rich in world-renowned cultural institutions, installations, and events that keep locals and travelers alike entertained and endlessly curious.
+Here are our favorite recommendations:

-- Check out The ROM, Canada’s largest museum with a wide range of galleries and exhibitions covering art, natural history and world culture.
-Bonus: it’s virtually across the street from the soon-to-open Kimpton Saint George.
+- Check out The ROM, Canada’s largest museum, which contains a wide range of galleries and exhibitions ranging from art to natural history to world culture.

-- Venture beyond downtown to the Aga Khan Museum in North York, which showcases Muslim art, heritage and artifacts.
-Or, visit the McMichael Art Gallery in Kleinburg with its extensive collection of works from the Group of Seven and other Canadian artists.
+- Venture beyond downtown to the Aga Khan Museum in North York, which showcases Muslim art, heritage, and artifacts.
+Or visit the McMichael Art Gallery in Kleinburg with its extensive collection of works by well-known Canadian artists.

 - If you’re in town at the end of April/beginning of May and enjoy a good documentary, score a ticket to one of more than 200 films showing at the Hot Docs Film Festival.